 Pin for later:

-If your sourdough starter isn’t bubbly, rising, or smells funky, it might just need a little extra care.
-Here are common signs your starter isn’t doing well:
+If your starter isn’t bubbly, rising, or smells funky, it might just need extra care.
+Look for these warning signs:

 If this sounds familiar, don’t throw it away!
-Most of the time, it can be fixed easily.
+Most starters can be revived with the right steps.

-How to Fix a Weak or Inactive Sourdough Starter
+How to Revive a Weak or Inactive Sourdough Starter

-If your starter isn’t rising, try feeding it twice a day for a few days instead of once.
+If your starter isn’t active, try feeding it twice a day for a few days instead of once.

 2. Switch to Whole Wheat or Rye Flour

-You can switch back to all-purpose flour once it’s healthy again.
+Once healthy, you can switch back to all-purpose flour.

 Try placing your jar:

-In the oven with the light on (but oven turned off!)
+- In the oven with the light on (oven off!)

-Near a warm window (but out of direct sunlight)
+- Near a warm window (out of direct sunlight)

-Cold temperatures slow down fermentation and can make your starter look inactive.
+Cold kitchens slow fermentation, making your starter look inactive.

-If your starter is sluggish, switching to warm water can make a noticeable difference in how quickly it starts to rise and bubble again.
+Switching to warm water can make a noticeable difference in how quickly your starter rises and bubbles.

 5. Always Discard Before Feeding

-If you don’t discard before feeding, you’re just adding flour and water to an already weak mix.
+If you don’t discard, you’re just adding flour and water to an already weak starter.

-Feed it daily if you keep it on the counter
+- Feed daily if stored on the counter

-Store it in the fridge and feed it once a week if you bake less often
+- Store in the fridge and feed once a week if you bake less often

-Use the float test to check readiness: drop a small spoonful into a glass of water—if it floats, it’s ready to bake!
+- Use the float test: drop a spoonful into water—if it floats, it’s ready to bake!

 What is hooch?

-That dark liquid on top is alcohol from fermentation.
-It means your starter is hungry.
-Pour it off or stir it in, then feed it.
+Hooch is the dark liquid on top, a sign your starter is hungry.
+Pour it off or stir it in, then feed.

 My starter smells like vinegar or nail polish.
 Is it bad?